Karim-tari/RFC/proposals/181029-overview.md

 overlay network coupled to a consensus algorithm.

 Overlay network options:
-* Each node maintains a list of peer nodes, but very little other information about it (e.g. Bitcoin); Node capabilities are obtained by querying peers.
+* Each node maintains a list of peer nodes, but hold very little other information about them (e.g. Bitcoin); Node capabilities are obtained by querying peers.
 * Each node tracks pockets of the network, and perhaps some metadata (e.g. DHT's like Kademlia)
-* Each node tries to maintain a full list of peers, along with information about which DAs each node is authorised to process instructions for.
+* Each node tries to maintain a full list of peers, along with information about which digital assets (DAs) each node is authorised to process instructions for.
 Queries about a specific DA can be routed directly to the node(s) that are tracking it.
  (Lightning builds a full topology of the channel network)